• Blogs

 What is the Ethereum Pectra Upgrade?

-The Ethereum Pectra Upgrade is an upcoming crucial Ethereum upgrade scheduled for early 2025 .
+The Ethereum Pectra Upgrade is a crucial Ethereum upgrade that took place on May 07, 2025.
 It comprises two major upgrades: Prague (execution layer) and Electra (consensus layer).
 This upgrade aims to improve Ethereum’s performance, scalability, and security through a series of Ethereum Improvement Proposals (EIPs).
 Key changes include introducing flexible staking withdrawals and increasing the maximum effective balance for validators to 2,048 ETH.
-The Pectra Upgrade will make Ethereum more optimized, efficient, and user-friendly, solidifying its position as a leading blockchain platform.
+The Pectra Upgrade has made Ethereum more optimized, efficient, and user-friendly, solidifying its position as a leading blockchain platform.

-What is the Launch Date of Ethereum Pectra Upgrade ?
+What is the Launch Date of the Ethereum Pectra Upgrade?

 What is EIP-3074?